HISPlayer/UnityWebGL-SDK/webrtc.md

 When the WebRTC platform mode is enabled, the SDK is still managed by **HISPlayerManager**, but only a subset of the public API is supported.

-### Virtual Functions - These functions can be overriden
+### Virtual Functions - These functions can be overridden

 #### protected virtual void EventPlaybackReady(HISPlayerEventInfo eventInfo)
 Override this method to add custom logic when **HISPlayerEvent.HISPLAYER_EVENT_PLAYBACK_READY** is triggered.